Concurrent Session A

 A3 – Youth and Adults with Traumatic Brain Injury in the Criminal Justice System: Building Bridges and Creating Integrated Approaches to Care

-Catherine Wiseman-Hakes, PhD, SLP, Amber Kellen, BSW, MPPA and Kelly Potvin, ED Elizabeth Fry Society, aim to bridge gaps in knowledge and service provision for individuals with TBI in the Criminal Justice System (CJS).
+Catherine Wiseman-Hakes, PhD, SLP, Amber Kellen, BSW, MPPA, Kelly Potvin, ED Elizabeth Fry Society and Flora I. Matheson, PhD, aim to bridge gaps in knowledge and service provision for individuals with TBI in the Criminal Justice System (CJS).
 As many as 88% of incarcerated adults and 16% to 72% of youth have a reported history of TBI.
 An interactive panel presentation will explore issues regarding cognitive-communication and behavioral self-regulation among individuals with TBI in the CJS and how these contribute to social and health inequities and return to custody.
 Expert panelists representing the clinical and social research perspective, community services and lived experience will provide an overview of the needs and challenges inherent within this vulnerable population and ongoing research in Ontario.
 An interactive case presentation will allow audience members an opportunity to consider integrated approaches to service access and care.